Clemson-class destroyer: History

 Most ships remaining in service during World War II were rearmed with dual-purpose 3-inch/50 caliber guns to provide better anti-aircraft protection.
 The AVD seaplane tender conversions received two guns; the APD high-speed transport, DM minelayer, and DMS minesweeper conversions received three guns, and those retaining destroyer classification received six.
 Their original low-angle 4-inch/50 caliber guns (Mark 9) were transferred to Defensively Equipped Merchant Ships for anti-submarine protection.
 For the ships converted to minesweepers, the twelve 21-inch torpedo tubes were replaced by minesweeping gear.

 was scuttled at Soerabaja on 2 March 1942, following the surrender of the Dutch East Indies to the Japanese.
 She was raised, repaired and recommissioned as Japanese patrol boat PB-102 by the Imperial Japanese Navy.
 She was surrendered to the US Navy following the end of World War II and was used as a target for aircraft.
 In addition, 17 Clemson-class destroyers were lost during the war.

 The wrecks of three Clemson-class destroyers remain in the San Francisco Bay area, a few miles north of Mare Island Navy Yard on the Napa River, in the southern part of the Bay where it was used as a bombing target in World War II, and the aforementioned USS Stewart in what is now the Cordell Bank National Marine Sanctuary.

-A number of ships in the class were christened by the initial batch of women who enlisted in the Navy as Yeoman (F) in World War I. The USS Hatfield (DD-231) was sponsored by Mrs. J. Edmond Haugh (Helen Brooks) who had been a Yeoman during the Great War.
+A number of ships in the class were christened by the initial batch of women who enlisted in the Navy as Yeoman (F) in World War I. was sponsored by Mrs. J. Edmond Haugh (Helen Brooks) who had been a Yeoman during World War I.